RezaSaadat1/armhf_cross_compile/README.md

 `BINARY`: The name of the binary file (default is "firmware.bin").

-`SDK_DIR`: The directory path to the Toolchain for the target device

 `DEST_DIR`: The directory on the target device where you want to place the binary

 `USER`: The SSH username for connecting to the target device.